What Does it Take to Be an Electric Motor, and Power Tool Repairer?

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Types of Electric Motor Repairer Jobs

 In the United States, there were 17,300 jobs for Electric Motor, and Power Tool Repairer in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Electric Motor, and Power Tool Repairer by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+There will be an estimated 1,800 positions for Electric Motor Repairer per year.

 The states with the most job growth for Electric Motor Repairer are Idaho, Utah, and Wyoming.
 Watch out if you plan on working in Nebraska, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.

 Electric Motor Repairer Average Salary

 The salary for Electric Motor, and Power Tool Repairers ranges between about $26,560 and $70,280 a year.

 Electric Motor, and Power Tool Repairers who work in Illinois, Washington, or Connecticut, make the highest salaries.

 How much do Electric Motor, and Power Tool Repairers make in each U.S. state?